-The new model will aim to follow the success of the Model S premium sport sedan that initially debuted in 2012.
-It will combine leading EV technology with a premium driving experience in a crossover design capable of seating up to 7 passengers.
+The Tesla Model X is an all-new battery electric crossover vehicle.
+It will aim to follow the success of the Model S premium sport sedan by combining leading EV technology with a unique design capable of seating up to 7 passengers.

 Pricing & Release Date

 Full pricing has not yet been released.
 However, Tesla has reportedly said that the Model X will feature roughly a $5,000 premium over a comparable Model S. Top-spec Signature models that debut at launch will cost between $132,000 and $144,000, according to Automotive News.

 Tesla has been taking orders for shoppers willing to plunk down a $5,000 deposit.
 Initial deliveries began September 29 to customers with existing reservations.
 Tesla says deliveries for new reservations are being slated for the latter half of 2016.